Azul Zulu Prime Builds of OpenJDK Installation Instructions

 -

-Stable Builds: the recommended way for customers to run Azul Zulu Prime Builds of OpenJDK (Azul Zulu Prime).
+Stable Builds: the recommended way for customers to run Azul Zing Builds of OpenJDK (Zing).
 These super-stable builds incorporate only CPUs (Critical Patch Update), PSUs (Patch Set Updates ), and Azul Platform Prime critical fixes and do not uptake new features and non-critical enhancements from Stream Builds.
 Stable builds can only be downloaded by Azul customers from our FTP server.

 -